bivex/bivex.copyright-notice-0.1.0/README.md

 ### Multiple Trigger Points
 - **File Opening**: Automatically processes files when first opened
 - **Typing Pauses**: Adds copyright during editing after configurable delay
+- **Smart Debouncing**: Adapts delay based on how recently you worked with the file
 - **Manual Command**: Apply notice on demand with the Command Palette (Ctrl+Shift+P)
 - **Editor Switching**: Processes files when switching between editors
+- **Inactive File Detection**: Immediately updates copyright when switching to long-unused files

 ### Emoji Management
 Remove all emojis from any file using the "Remove All Emojis from File" command.
 This is useful for cleaning up code that contains unwanted emoji characters.